 J. Sargeant Reynolds Community College, the last of these colleges, is named in honor of the late Lieutenant Governor of the State, who championed legislation creating the state-supported community colleges.
-Opened in 1972 in temporary headquarters, the College is now a three-campus institution and the third largest in the Virginia Community College System.
+Opened in 1972 in temporary headquarters, Reynolds is now a three-campus institution and the third largest in the Virginia Community College System.

-The community college master plan called for J. Sargeant Reynolds Community College to consist of three permanent instructional centers, serving a geographic district comprising the Virginia counties of Goochland, Hanover, Henrico, and Powhatan, and the city of Richmond (north of the James River).
-Louisa County was subsequently added to the College's service region on a shared basis with Piedmont Community College.
-With the opening of the Goochland Campus in Goochland County in the spring of 1978, the college completed its plan for three campuses, located at urban, suburban, and rural sites.
+The community college master plan called for Reynolds to consist of three permanent instructional centers, serving a geographic district comprising the Virginia counties of Goochland, Hanover, Henrico, and Powhatan, and the city of Richmond (north of the James River).
+Louisa County was subsequently added to the Reynolds service region on a shared basis with Piedmont Community College.
+With the opening of the Goochland Campus in Goochland County in the spring of 1978, Reynolds completed its plan for three campuses, located at urban, suburban, and rural sites.
 Additionally, in the spring of 1996, the State Board for Community Colleges added Richmond south of the James to its service region.

-The Downtown Campus is now housed in a modern, high-rise structure at Seventh and Jackson Streets, having moved in the fall of 1981 from leased facilities in the 100 block of East Grace Street.
+The Downtown Campus is now housed in a modern, high-rise structure at Seventh and Jackson Streets, having moved in the fall of 1981 from leased facilities in the 100 block of East Grace

+Street.
 In the fall of 1995 a major addition to this facility was completed, adding 84,000 square feet to the existing structure.
+In 2013, another major renovation was completed of the Downtown Campus building to enhance the student experience.
 In September 1974, the Parham Road Campus opened in a newly constructed, contemporary building located on a 105-acre site in northern Henrico County.
 A second instructional building was completed on this suburban campus in time for the opening of classes in the fall of 1980.
-With the instructional facility at the Goochland Campus opening in the fall of 1981 and its subsequent addition, which opened in 2001, the college now operates with modern facilities at all its instructional sites.
+This campus is now home to four modern buildings with many state-of-the-art facilities and resources.
+With the instructional facility at the Goochland Campus opening in the fall of 1981 and its subsequent addition, which opened in 2001, Reynolds now operates with modern facilities at all its instructional sites.

-J. Sargeant Reynolds Community College (JSRCC) and John Tyler Community College (JTCC) joined forces in 2003 to create a new workforce development entity that provides business, industry and government in the region with a single source for workforce development.
+Reynolds and John Tyler Community College joined forces in 2003 to create a new workforce development entity that provides business, industry and government in the region with a single source for workforce development.
 The organization is named the Community College Workforce Alliance (CCWA).
 The alliance is a cooperative partnership dedicated to supporting economic development and providing world-class workforce training and services to both the public and private sectors.
-The vision behind the new organization is to maximize the talents and resources of both institutions' current workforce development centers in an effort to provide Richmond, Tri-cities and surrounding counties with a world-class regional workforce development organization.
+The vision behind the organization is to maximize the talents and resources of both institutions' current workforce development centers in an effort to provide Richmond, Tri-cities and surrounding counties with a world-class regional workforce development organization.

-The college currently offers 20 two-year occupational/technical degree programs, nine occupational/technical certificate programs, five two-year college transfer programs, one transfer certificate program, and 41 career studies certificate programs requiring less than one year of full-time study.
-Having enrolled more than 315,749 persons in credit courses since its opening, J. Sargeant Reynolds Community College continues to strive to meet the aspirations of its namesake to provide "a practical and economic answer to the future educational needs of thousands of Virginians."
+Reynolds currently offers more than 70 programs.
+These include 20 two-year occupational/technical degrees, eight occupational/technical certificates, five two-year college transfer degrees, one transfer certificate, and 41 career studies certificates requiring less than one year of full-time study.
+Having enrolled more than 322,529 persons in credit courses since its opening, Reynolds continues to strive to meet the aspirations of its namesake to provide "a practical and economic answer to the future educational needs of thousands of Virginians."